Cantera/cantera/doc/sphinx/develop/running-tests.md

 After the debugger reaches the error, the most useful command is the `where` command, which will print a stack trace.
 The `up` command will move up the stack each time it is called and print the corresponding line of the source code.

+## Accessing Stack Traces

+Before resorting to running in the debugger, it can sometimes be helpful to get the stack trace associated with an error from within a normal workflow.
+To enable printing a stacktrace after an unhandled exception or segmentation fault, you can call the C++ function {ct}`printStackTraceOnSegfault` or the Python function {py:func}`print_stack_trace_on_segfault`.
+To add stack trace information to the error message printed by any `CanteraError` exceptions, you can call the C++ method {ct}`CanteraError::setStackTraceDepth` with a depth of 20 to print the top 20 frames of the call stack, or similarly the Python method {py:meth}`CanteraError.set_stack_trace_depth`.